bids-standard/bids-specification/CONTRIBUTING.md

 After discussion and approval by the community, you can then submit your image in a pull request.

-Images should be added to an `images` folder that is at the same level as the Markdown file where your image will be added.
+Images should be added to an `images` directory that is at the same level as the Markdown file where your image will be added.
 For example if you want to add a figure `figure01.png` to `src/05-derivatives/01-introduction.md` then your image should go to `src/05-derivatives/images/figure01.png`.